 SAVE MONEY ON DISNEYLAND CHRISTMAS!
 On top of our awesome Disneyland discount tickets, get adult tickets at child prices when you travel during November 1 – 23, 2017 andDecember 1 -22, 2017.
+Book a 3 day park hopper ticket for any remaining dates in 2017 and save $27 on adult tickets and $17 on child tickets.
 Save big and buy now!
 Buy Tickets Now>

 Watch our full Disneyland Christmas video guide below.
 You will love some of the helpful hints and tactics!

 The best way to save money, avoid crowds, and have a fantastic Disneyland vacation is to purchase your Disneyland tickets from recommended third party ticket reseller approved by Disney.
 Our recommended reseller, Get Away Today, is certified by Disney and can save you more than $20 per ticket when you book in advance.
 Check out all of our advice regarding purchasing Disneyland discount tickets.

 They exclusively offer the lowest priced Disneyland tickets to Disney Dose readers via the links above.